-Even if you are not sure if you will recieve financial aid, it is worth everyone’s time to fill out the application and find out.
+Even if you are not sure if you will receive financial aid, it is worth everyone’s time to fill out the application and find out.
 You will also need to fill out the FAFSA if you are hoping to apply for federal loans for grad school.
-The new FAFSA season opens on October 1st of each year, but check with your school on the deadline for applications.
+The new FAFSA season opens on October 1st of each year but check with your school on the deadline for applications.

 Apply for Scholarships for Grad Students